invisan/rtmpdelayer/README.md

 8m-yourname
 ```

-Will result in the Delay being 8 Minutes
+Will result in the Delay being 8 Minutes and the Key for the Stream being yourname.

 ```
 25s-yourname